environment-safe/file/README.md

 The design goal is to give the widest possible filesystem access, while minimizing the number of client interactions (via interaction initiation *or* popup) using a common API.

+You may need native paths, relative paths, file paths or web paths and may be running from an environment with a current directory or a web page with both a native location as well as a webroot.
+This allows all scenarios in all environments.

 Usage
 -----